Documentation

 4. Add a description

-Expected result: A teammate can understand the plan without asking what it means.
+Expected result: A new teammate can read the description and understand the plan without asking.

 5. Keep Active turned on

-Leave Active turned on if this plan should be available for cars.
+Leave Active on if staff should assign this plan to cars now.

 6. Add plan items